Ariana Rockefeller: Philanthropy

 Rockefeller has served on the board of the nonprofit David Rockefeller Fund.
 Rockefeller supports the Humane Society of the United States.
 She is a board member of God's Love We Deliver and a Junior Associate of the Museum of Modern Art.
 Rockefeller has chaired the New York Botanical Garden's Winter Ball for several years.
 She also continues her family tradition of involvement and interest in ancient Greek culture and archaeology.

 Views on family legacy and fossil fuel divestment

 In a 2016 interview on CBS This Morning, she spoke out against the #Exxonknew campaign that was started by members of the Rockefeller family, among them her cousin David Kaiser, son of Neva Goodwin Rockefeller, and distant relative, Valerie Rockefeller Wayne, daughter of former Senator Jay Rockefeller, revealing a sharp divide within the family over its legacy in the petroleum industry and fossil fuel divestment.
 She also criticized the ongoing campaign to target ExxonMobil, a company that her family founded, as "deeply misguided" and "counterproductive" to Exxon's ongoing good work in clean and renewable energy in a New York Times piece.

 Personal life

 On September 4, 2010, Rockefeller married entrepreneur Matthew Bucklin.
-It was reported by the New York Post on October 30, 2019, that the couple have divorced, after nine years of marriage.
-The couple filed for divorce in April 2019.

-Rockefeller started dating NBA basketball player Enes Kanter in 2020.
+Their divorce was filed in April and finalized in October 2019.